Skip to main content

 Method

 with h_f in m, L in m, Q in m^3/s and D in m.
-The coefficient C describes the pipe smoothness: higher is smoother.
-Typical values are about 150 for PVC and new steel, 130 for new cast or ductile iron, and 100 or lower for old, tuberculated pipe.
-The pressure drop is dp = rho g h_f and the hydraulic gradient is S = h_f / L. Citation: the Hazen-Williams empirical formula; values of C are tabulated in water-engineering references.
+The pressure drop is dp = rho g h_f and the hydraulic gradient is S = h_f / L. Unlike Darcy-Weisbach, it has no explicit friction factor or viscosity term, so C carries all of the roughness.

 Limits (important).
 Hazen-Williams is calibrated for water at ordinary temperatures (roughly 4 to 25 degrees C) in the turbulent range.
 It is not valid for other fluids, for gases, or for viscous or cold liquids, and it is less physically grounded than Darcy-Weisbach.
 For anything other than everyday water, prefer the Darcy-Weisbach pressure drop calculator.
 The Studio supports both methods (Hazen-Williams was added in the solver alongside Darcy-Weisbach).